domeengine/dome/docs/guides/distribution.md

 ### Windows

-On Windows, DOME comes compiled with all its dependancies, so you just need to provide your application files.
+On Windows, DOME comes compiled with all its dependencies, so you just need to provide your application files.

 ### Mac OS